January 30, 2018

 Launched in 2014, the Coupé has a remarkable resemblance to the E-Type Jaguar.
 The V8, F-Type engine generates 404 kW, enabling it to have a top speed of 300 km/h, and to accelerate from 0-100 km/h in 4.2 seconds.
 The car has an 8-speed, automatic/manual sequential gearbox.
 The sides of the body shell are made of a single aluminium panel, providing the car with enormous rigidity.
 It is interesting to note that the E-Type had a straight 6-cylinder, 3.8-litre engine, with a power output of 197 kW.
 Its top speed was 240 km/h, making it the fastest car in the world at that time.
 The F-Type R has an electronic-active differential.

 Please drive safely in your fast car on our roads and obey all traffic laws.
-Fast cars are one thing but what about getting car insurance in a flash too, with PMD’s Online Insurance Purchase Platform?
+Fast cars are one thing but what about getting affordable car insurance in a flash too, online?